leadond/onboarding-saas/OnboardKit_Flagship_Enhancement_Plan.md

 ### 10.1 Strategic Recommendation

-OnboardKit has a solid foundation and significant growth potential.
+Onboard Hero has a solid foundation and significant growth potential.
 The recommended phased approach balances ambitious vision with practical execution:

 1. **Immediate Focus (Phase 1):** Build API-first architecture and enhance analytics to enable rapid integration and provide immediate value to existing customers